 Charles resigned as an independent non-executive director on 29 July 2016 and was re-appointed on 7 February 2017.
-He was appointed as Chairman in 2021.
+He was appointed as Chairman in 2022.

-James Gordon Allan (63)
+James Gordon Allan (64)

 Chief executive officer

-BSc (Eng) (Mining) MBA
+BSc (Eng.)
+(Mining)

+MBA

 Appointed 23 November 2012

 James Allan is a co-founder and a director of Sable Platinum Holdings Proprietary Limited.
 He has been involved in the mining and financial service industries for the past 40 years.
 During this time, he has been a partner at Anderson Wilson and Partners, Barnard Jacobs Mellet and became a top-rated diamond analyst.
 He has started a number of companies in the mining industry.
-In 2006 he formed Allan Hochreiter Proprietary Limited with René Hochreiter and David Levithan.
+In 2006 he formed Allan Hochreiter Proprietary Limited with René Hochreiter and Sable Platinum Mining Proprietary Limited with René Hochreiter and David Levithan.
 Sable was listed in 2012.

-James was appointed to the Board on 23 November 2012.

-Deon Botha (58)
+Deon Botha (59)

 Part time Financial Director

 Chartered Accountant

 Appointed 4 November 2020

 Deon Botha started his career as a Trainee Accountant and has fulfilled many roles in the corporate sector at institutions such as Cullinan Holdings Limited, Halewood International South Africa and Financial and Accounting industry with Ecovis ARB.
-His broad career path has given him a solid business grounding and escalated to him running his successful accounting, audit, taxation and consulting practice for the past three years.
+His broad career path has given him a solid business grounding and escalated to him running his successful accounting, taxation and consulting practice for the past five years.